joelouthan/Theologicus/src/romans/romans08-29b.md

 But because God is so glorious, the overabundance of that glory is my joy:

->Psalm 16:11 (CSB) You reveal the path of life to me; in your presence is abundant joy; at your right hand are eternal pleasures.
+>Psalm 16:11 You reveal the path of life to me; in your presence is abundant joy; at your right hand are eternal pleasures.

 But how did God save us?